 The mapping

-is a continuous version of the RSK correspondence~\cite{oc03a,bbo,bbo09}.
+is a continuous version of the RSK correspondence \cite{oc03a,bbo,bbo09}.
 The mapping

-is a continuous version of the geometric (or `tropical') RSK introduced by Kirillov~\cite{kirillov} (see also~\cite{ny,b}).
-The probability measure $\kappa^x$ is the (normalised) Duistermaat-Heckman measure associated with the point $x$.
-In this setting it can be interpreted, via the Harish-Chandra formula, as the conditional distribution of the diagonal of a $N\times N$ GUE random matrix given its eigenvalues $x$.
-The probability measure $\gamma_0^x$ of Theorem~\ref{gmy} can thus be interpreted as a geometric analogue of the Duistermaat-Heckman measure.
-In keeping with this analogy, it is natural to record the following analogue of the Littlewood-Richardson rule, which follows from Theorem~\ref{gmy}(3) (c.f.~\cite[Theorem 5.16(ii)]{bbo09}).
+is a continuous version of the geometric (or ``tropical'') RSK introduced by Kirillov \cite{kirillov} (see also \cite{ny,b}).
+The probability measure $\kappa^x$ is the (normalized) Duistermaat--Heckman measure associated with the point $x$.
+In this setting it can be interpreted, via the Harish--Chandra formula, as the conditional distribution of the diagonal of a $N\times N$ GUE random matrix given its eigenvalues $x$.
+The probability measure $\gamma_0^x$ of Theorem~\ref{gmy} can thus be interpreted as a geometric analogue of the Duistermaat--Heckman measure.
+In keeping with this analogy, it is natural to record the following analogue of the Littlewood--Richardson rule, which follows from Theorem~\ref{gmy}(3) (cf.~\cite{bbo09}, Theorem 5.16(ii)).
 For $s,t>0$, define $\tau_s W(\cdot)=W(s+\cdot)-W(s)$ and

 \begin{cor} For each $x,y\in\R^N$,